diegoshakan/potigol.github.io/README.md

 fim
 escreva "The sum is {sum}."

-para i de 1 até 10 passo 2 faça    # write the odd numbers 1 to 10
+para i de 1 até 10 passo 2 faça    # write odd numbers 1 to 10
   escreva i
 fim